Portia de Rossi

-Portia Lee James DeGeneres (born Amanda Lee Rogers; 31 January 1973), known professionally as Portia de Rossi, is an Australian-American former actress.
-She played Nelle Porter on the American drama series Ally McBeal (1998–2002), for which she won a Screen Actors Guild Award, Lindsay Bluth Fünke on the American television sitcom Arrested Development (2003–2006, 2013, 2018–2019), and Elizabeth North on the American political thriller series Scandal (2014–2017).
-She is the founder and CEO of the art company General Public.
+Portia Lee James DeGeneres (born Amanda Lee Rogers; 31 January 1973), known professionally as Portia de Rossi, is an Australian and American former actress.
+She played Nelle Porter on the American drama series Ally McBeal (1998–2002), for which she won a Screen Actors Guild Award; Lindsay Bluth Fünke on the American television sitcom Arrested Development (2003–2006, 2013, 2018–2019), and Elizabeth North on the American political thriller series Scandal (2014–2017).

-She also portrayed Olivia Lord on the American television drama series Nip/Tuck (2007–2009) and Veronica Palmer on the American television sitcom Better Off Ted (2009–2010).
-De Rossi is married to comedian, actress, and television host Ellen DeGeneres.
+She also portrayed high-end escort Olivia Lord on the American television drama series Nip/Tuck (2007–2009) and wise-cracking Office Manager Veronica Palmer on the American television sitcom Better Off Ted (2009–2010).
+De Rossi is married to comedian, actress, and ex-television host Ellen DeGeneres.

 Early life

 Portia de Rossi was born Amanda Lee Rogers in Horsham, Victoria, Australia, the daughter of Margaret, a medical receptionist, and Barry Rogers.
 Her father died when she was nine years old.
-She grew up in Grovedale, a suburb of Geelong, Victoria, and modelled for print and TV commercials as a child.
+She grew up in Grovedale, a suburb of Geelong, Victoria, and modelled for print and some TV commercials as a child.
 In 1988, at age 15, she adopted the name Portia de Rossi.
-In 2005, she said that she had done so to reinvent herself, using the given name of Portia, a character from William Shakespeare's The Merchant of Venice, and an Italian last name.
-She was educated at Geelong Grammar School and the University of Melbourne, where she studied law.
+In 2005, she said that she had done so to reinvent herself and sound more mature, using the given name of Portia, a character from William Shakespeare's The Merchant of Venice, and an Italian last name.
+She was educated at Geelong Grammar School, Melbourne Girls Grammar and the University of Melbourne, where she studied law.